mechgguy/eestech-hackathon/README.md

 Our solution is based on a Large Language Model (LLM) that analyzes customer comments and provides tailored feedback to improve their experience.
 We have identified and defined customer experience metrics, both abstract and non-abstract, by considering various customer personas and viewpoints.
 By leveraging public data and generative AI, our model offers effective and consistent predictions on how issues and comments can be handled better to enhance customer satisfaction.

 ## Key Features
-- Language Model (LLM)-based solution
+- Large Language Model (LLM)-based solution.
 - Feedback generation for different customer personas and the end-user customer.
 - Definition and analysis of abstract and non-abstract customer experience metrics.
 - Leveraging public data and generative AI for enhanced predictions.